zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.onnx.ops_impl.md

 Compute the equivalent of numpy.where.

 This function is not mapped to any ONNX operator (as opposed to numpy_where).
-It is usable by functions which are mapped to ONNX operators, e.g. numpy_div or numpy_where.
+It is usable by functions which are mapped to ONNX operators, e.g., numpy_div or numpy_where.

 **Args:**